tobias-barakaa/what-happens-when/README.rst

   requested and that flows up the list of DNS servers until the SOA is reached, and if found an answer is returned.

+Address Resolution Protocol (ARP) and DNS Resolution:

+When a computer needs to send an ARP broadcast to resolve an IP address to a MAC address, it follows a sequence of steps.
+This process is important for local network communication and is especially relevant when the target IP address is either on the local subnet or on the default gateway's subnet.
+Here's how it works:

+ARP Cache Check: Initially, the network stack library checks its ARP cache for an existing entry that maps the target IP address to a MAC address.
+If such an entry exists, the library can use the cached information directly, avoiding the need for an ARP broadcast.

+ARP Cache Miss: If the ARP entry is not found in the cache, the network stack proceeds with ARP resolution:

+a.
+Route Table Lookup: The network stack examines the route table to determine if the target IP address is on any of the local subnets defined in the route table.
+If a matching subnet is found, the network stack selects the network interface associated with that subnet for the ARP request.
+If no matching subnet is found, it selects the interface corresponding to the subnet of the default gateway.

+b.
+MAC Address Lookup: The network stack looks up the MAC address of the selected network interface.

+c.
+ARP Request: The network library constructs an ARP request, which is a Layer 2 broadcast packet.
+This ARP request is sent to the local network segment to discover the MAC address associated with the target IP address.

+- Sender MAC: MAC address of the interface sending the ARP request
+- Sender IP: IP address of the interface sending the ARP request
+- Target MAC: Broadcast address (FF:FF:FF:FF:FF:FF)
+- Target IP: IP address being resolved (the target IP)

+Depending on the network topology and hardware:

+Directly Connected: If the computer is directly connected to the router, the router responds with an ARP Reply containing the MAC address mapping.

+Hub: If the computer is connected to a hub (a network device that broadcasts data to all connected devices), the hub broadcasts the ARP request to all other ports.
+If the router is on the same network segment, it responds with an ARP Reply.

+Switch: If the computer is connected to a switch, the switch uses its local CAM/MAC table to determine which port has the MAC address being sought.
+If the switch doesn't have an entry for the MAC address, it may rebroadcast the ARP request to all other ports.
+If the router is on the same network segment, it responds with an ARP Reply.

+ARP Reply:

+Sender MAC: MAC address of the target device (e.g., router) Sender IP: IP address of the target device
+Target MAC: MAC address of the interface sending the ARP request Target IP: IP address being resolved
+Once the network library has obtained the MAC address corresponding to either the DNS server or the default gateway, it can proceed with the DNS resolution process:

+The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port number above 1023.

+If the DNS response size exceeds a certain limit, the DNS client may switch to using TCP instead of UDP.

+If the local or ISP DNS server does not have the requested DNS information, a recursive search is initiated, which involves querying a sequence of DNS servers until the Start of Authority (SOA) is reached.
+If the SOA is found, an answer is returned to the client.

 Opening of a socket
 -------------------
 Once the browser receives the IP address of the destination server, it takes